Answering 10 of your Coffee FAQs

 This is a very difficult question to answer!
 It’s really down to you and your coffee preferences.

-You can get the best flavours out of a single origin coffee by brewing them with something like a Hario V60 or a Chemex.
+You can get the best flavours out of a single-origin coffee by brewing it with something like a Hario V60 or a Chemex.

 Whereas using a single origin for espresso can be tricky because they are less versatile, and because they can get lost if you serve them in a milky drink such as a latte.